Discover

 In the “Index pattern” field enter the name of the index or index pattern (after confirming that the index or sets of indexes exist) and click the “Next step” button.

-In the next step, from a drop-down menu select the “Time filter field name”, after which individual event (events) should be sorted.
-By default the timestamp is set, which is the time of occurrence of the event, but depending on the preferences.
-It may also be the time of the indexing or other selected based on the fields indicated on the event.
+In the next step, from a drop-down menu select the “Time filter field name”, after which individual events should be sorted.
+By default the timestamp is set, which is the time of occurrence of the event.
+Depending on your preferences, it may also be the time of indexing or another field available in the event.

 At any time, you can add more indexes or index patterns by going to the main tab selecting “Management” and next selecting “Index Patterns”.